Links on Android Authority may earn us a commission. Learn more.

 Logitech Plus Trip vent mount: A low-key vent option

-This next pick takes us from an obvious car phone holder to one of the most discrete.
+This next pick takes us from a prominent car phone holder to one of the most discrete.
 The Logitech Plus Trip is a tiny gray disk that attaches to your air conditioning vent and uses a single magnet for stability.
-It’s so small, in fact, that your phone almost appears to float once you mount it.
+It’s so tiny that your phone almost appears to float once you mount it.

 - Small and discrete